The Cross River Rail Project will deliver a much-needed new train station at Woolloongabba, and an upgraded train station at Boggo Road, Dutton Park.

 Alternative Visions for the Gabba Station

-Our recent newsletter features two alternative visions for how the Cross River Rail Gabba Train Station site could be redeveloped.
+We've released two alternative visions for how the Cross River Rail Gabba Train Station site could be redeveloped.
 These images are not detailed proposals.
 Rather than purporting to be finalised concept designs, they are simply intended to show what’s possible.
 Some elements may not be feasible in the proposed context, or not quite what the community really needs.
 But we’ve produced these drawings to share a wider range of ideas and prompt deeper discussions about how both the Gabba and Boggo Road sites could be redeveloped.

 So far, images and videos released by the State Government have shown very little detail about the future of the Gabba site, so I’m hoping these visions will inspire residents to produce your own visions for how this massive 5-hectare publicly owned site can best meet the community’s needs.
 I don’t accept the proposition that these station sites should be sold off to the private sector and simply developed as privately owned offices and high-density private apartment towers.